openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 |ac_vc| Credential conformant to the AnonCreds format as defined in the Hyperledger Indy project and signed using CL-signature scheme | MUST be a JSON object.
 MUST NOT be re-encoded. |
 |mdl_iso_cbor| Credential conformant to the ISO/IEC 18013-5:2021 mobile driving licence (mDL) data model, encoded as CBOR and signed as a COSE message | MUST be a JSON string that is the base64url encoded representation of the issued credential |
 |mdl_iso_json| Credential conformant to the ISO/IEC 18013-5:2021 mDL data model, encoded as JSON and signed as JWS | MUST be a JSON string when compact serialisation is used.
 MUST be a JSON object when JSON serialisation is used.
 Already base64url encoded mdl_idso_json MUST NOT be re-encoded. |

+Credential formats expressed as binary formats MUST be base64url encoded and returned as a JSON string.

 Note that this table might be superceded by a registry in another standards organization in the future.
 Meanwhile, for interoperability, implementers MUST follow the requirements defined in the table above.